ghfakegh1337/StealthCore/README.md

 - Cleaning the PC from logs and Google Chrome(History, Recent tabs).

 ### What's new
+* 27 February 2025
+  * 🔴🟢 Extreme injector has been removed and replaced (now you just need to write "inject" to load the cheat into the process).

 * 26 February 2025
   * 🟡 Partial recode.